reem/Sort-Tester/README.md

     sort_test([your_sort, sorted])`

 In fact, you can pass `sort_test` a list with as many sort functions that you want and it will test them all!
+PLEASE see the warning section below if your sort is O(n^2).

 It has a bunch more options, but if you want to know about them you'll have to ask me.